-I therefore wish to outline my five 5-point reform agenda aimed at transforming the University into
+The five 5-point Reform Agenda aimed at transforming the University into:-

 “A vibrant, relevant and Sustainable University”